-- 1. Open SQL Server Management Studio. - 2.
-Right click the target instance and select Properties and navigate to the Security tab. - 3.
-Select the option Both failed and successful logins under the Login Auditing section and click OK. - 4.
+1. Open SQL Server Management Studio.

+- 2. Right click the target instance and select Properties and navigate to the Security tab. - 3.
+Select the option Failed logins only under the Login Auditing section and click OK. - 4.
 Restart the SQL Server instance.